OtamoryX/OtamoryX/docs/roadmap.md

 This roadmap outlines the planned development phases for OtamoryX, an open-source digital comic/manga reader and management platform with extensible plugin architecture and experimental AI features.
 The implementation is divided into 9 phases over 36 weeks, with core functionality delivered in v1.0.0 (28 weeks), plugin system in v1.1.0 (32 weeks), and experimental AI auto-tagging in v1.2.0 (36 weeks), ensuring a systematic and manageable development process.

-**🎯 Current Status**: Phase 2 (v0.2.0) has been **completed ahead of schedule**, including major performance enhancements through intelligent caching system implementation.
-The project now features comprehensive archive format support, advanced search capabilities, and industry-leading cache management.
-Ready to proceed to Phase 3: Organization & Management.
+**🎯 Current Status**: Phase 4 (v0.4.0) has been **completed**, with comprehensive user management and permissions system now fully implemented.
+The system features complete multi-user support, role-based access control, path-based permissions, and advanced administrative capabilities.
+All user management, security middleware, and access control systems are operational.
+Ready to proceed to Phase 5: Advanced Features for system configuration and batch operations.

 ## Development Phases